Court to send inspectors into Argentine soccer federation HQ

-BUENOS AIRES (Reuters) - Argentina’s judiciary will send inspectors inside the headquarters of the Argentine Football Association (AFA) as part of an investigation into whether public funds handed to the soccer body for television rights were misused, a court document showed.
+BUENOS AIRES, June 26 (Reuters) - Argentina’s judiciary will send inspectors inside the headquarters of the Argentine Football Association (AFA) as part of an investigation into whether public funds handed to the soccer body for television rights were misused, a court document showed.

 This comes amid increased scrutiny globally into financial flows inside the world of soccer, but is not part of a widening U.S. probe into corruption inside FIFA and its confederations.